sodadata/soda-spark/README.md

 ## Install

-From your command-line interface tool, execute the following command.
+From your shell, execute the following command.

 ``` sh
 $ pip install soda-spark